Our School

 Nestled into the mountains of western North Carolina, Mountain Discovery Charter School is located in Bryson City.
 The school serves children in kindergarten through eighth grade from Graham, Jackson, Macon, and Swain counties.
 Class sizes at MDCS are small, and there is equal emphasis on all subjects, including science, music, and art.
 Students not only learn by listening, counting, reading and writing, but also by building, drawing, singing and moving.

 The instructional approach at Mountain Discovery emphasizes hands-on learning, team teaching, and reinforcing school skills with real world experiences.
-Please visit each of our classroom pages to see how individual teachers apply this philosophy.
+Please see the family handbook for further details.

 Educational and Extracurricular Activities